 XII.
 MINERAL RESOURCES.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? $\boxtimes$ b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? $\boxtimes$ a./b.
+Wo ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact lability of a known mineral resource that region and the residents of the state? $\boxtimes$ lability of a locally-important mineral elineated on a local general plan, specific an? $\boxtimes$ a./b.
 Historically, the two most valuable mineral commodities in Napa County in economic terms have been mercury and mineral water.
 More recently, building stone and aggregate have become economically valuable.
 Mines and Mineral Deposits mapping included in the Napa County Baseline Data Report (Mines and Mineral Deposits, BDR Figure 2-2) indicates that there are no known mineral resources nor any locally important mineral resource recovery sites located on the project site.
 No impacts would occur.

 XIII.
-NC NSE.
-Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? $\boxtimes$ b) Generation of excessive groundborne vibration or groundborne noise levels? $\boxtimes$ c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to $\boxtimes$ a/b.
+NO ISE.
+Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Generation of excessive groundborne vibration or groundborne noise levels? $\boxtimes$ c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the $\boxtimes$ project expose people residing or working in the project area to excessive noise levels?

+a/b.
 The project would result in a temporary increase in noise levels during grading and construction activities for the proposed winery tasting room, production space, and caves.
 Construction activities would be limited to daylight hours using properly muffled vehicles.
 Noise generated during this time is not anticipated to be significant.
 As such, the project would not result in potentially significant temporary construction noise or vibration impacts.
 The nearest residence to the proposed eastern winery parking lot is approximately 425 feet to the west and the nearest residence to the eastern winery structure is approximately 480 feet to the east, but also on the opposite side of Crystal Springs Road.
 Due to this distance, there is a low potential for impacts related to construction noise to result in a significant impact.
 Further, construction activities would occur during the period of 7am-7pm on weekdays, during normal hours of human activity.
 All construction activities would be conducted in compliance with the Napa County Noise Ordinance (Napa County Code Chapter 8.16).
 The proposed project would not result in long-term significant construction noise impacts.
 Conditions of approval identified below would require construction activities to be limited to daylight hours, vehicles to be muffled, and backup alarms adjusted to the lowest allowable levels.
 Impacts would be less than significant.